useblocks/sphinx-needs/docs/directives/needtable.rst

    :tags: main_example
    :style: table

 The argument of ``needtable`` will be used as caption for the table.
-If argument is used, then the caption and table content will be wrapped together into a figure.

 Options
 -------